 - Your listing may be assigned to a new neighborhood because of the more precise neighborhood boundary definitions.

-- Make sure that you correctly search by "rental" vs. "sales" and that you do not enter a rental ID in a sales search (or vice versa).
+- Make sure that you correctly search by "rental" vs. "sales".

 If you are still having trouble with your listing(s) and/or wish to report a problem, please contact: